YUBIKIRI520/GameHub/README.md

 ## 2. Front end and Back end Implementation
 If you want to read the codes, please go to the directory named gamehub_Finalversion

+## 3. Documents
+SRS, design documents and test report are listed in the folder named "Document".
+Please check user manual to learn how the project can be initialized and how to interact with the user interface